evehk/making-biographies-wikipedia/README.md

-# me_too
+# Making Biographies

-Script used for analysing WIkipedia edit histories during the #MeToo Movement
+Script used for analysing WIkipedia edit histories during the #MeToo Movement.
+Part of dissertation research for MSc.